MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectory.md

   - `[Status <String>]`: recommendationStatus
   - `[SubjectId <String>]`: The related unique identifier, depending on the resourceType.
 For example, this property is set to the applicationId if the resourceType is an application.

-INBOUNDSHAREDUSERPROFILES <IMicrosoftGraphInboundSharedUserProfile\[]>: A collection of external Azure AD users whose profile data has been shared with the Azure AD tenant.
+`INBOUNDSHAREDUSERPROFILES <IMicrosoftGraphInboundSharedUserProfile[]>`: A collection of external Azure AD users whose profile data has been shared with the Azure AD tenant.
 Nullable.
   - `[DisplayName <String>]`: The name displayed in the address book for teh user at the time when the sharing record was created.
 Read-only.
   - `[HomeTenantId <String>]`: The home tenant id of the external user.
 Read-only.
   - `[UserId <String>]`: The object id of the external user.
 Read-only.
   - `[UserPrincipalName <String>]`: The user principal name (UPN) of the external user.
 Read-only.

-ONPREMISESSYNCHRONIZATION <IMicrosoftGraphOnPremisesDirectorySynchronization1\[]>: A container for on-premises directory synchronization functionalities that are available for the organization.
+`ONPREMISESSYNCHRONIZATION <IMicrosoftGraphOnPremisesDirectorySynchronization[]>`: A container for on-premises directory synchronization functionalities that are available for the organization.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration1>]`: onPremisesDirectorySynchronizationConfiguration
+  - `[Configuration <IMicrosoftGraphOnPremisesDirectorySynchronizationConfiguration>]`: onPremisesDirectorySynchronizationConfiguration
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[AccidentalDeletionPrevention <IMicrosoftGraphOnPremisesAccidentalDeletionPrevention>]`: onPremisesAccidentalDeletionPrevention
       - `[(Any) <Object>]`: This indicates any property can be added to this object.